Working with your supervisor

 You’re probably willing to find your own way - to make your own choices and take control of your learning.

-Your parent/supervisor might find it hard to let you; they might think letting you find your own way means throwing you the keys to do whatever you like.
+Your parent/supervisor might find it hard to let you; they might think to let you find your own way means throwing you the keys to do whatever you like.
 You know different.
-Talk to them, work towards a shared understanding and direct them to the Supervisor Guide for more information on the Find Your Own Way learning approach.
+Talk to them and work towards a shared understanding; then direct them to the Supervisor Guide for more information on the Find Your Own Way learning approach.

 Tips for communicating with your parent/supervisor